Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-No annotations are provided, so the description carries the burden.
-It mentions the data returned (price, gas, TVL, block stats) but does not disclose behavioral traits such as data freshness, caching, or any side effects.
-For a zero-parameter tool, the disclosure is adequate but minimal.
+No annotations are provided, so the description carries the full burden.
+It mentions the data categories but does not disclose response format, time ranges, or any limitations.
+For a read-only overview, the basic behavior is implied but not explicitly stated.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.